stoplightio/spectral/docs/getting-started/rulesets.md

 ```

 By default, Spectral processes each rule on resolved document with all $refs resolved.
-If you would like to have an original input supplied to your rule, you can place `isResolved` property as follows:
+If you would like to have an original input supplied to your rule, you can place `resolved` property as follows:

 ```yaml
 rules: